ajay77381/AWS-Project/README.md

 ## Deploying-A-Multi-Tier-Website-Using-AWS-EC2

+Company ABC wants to move their product to AWS.
+They have the following things setup right now:
+1- MySQL DB
+2. Website (PHP)

+The company wants high availability on this product, therefore wants autoscaling to be enabled on this website.

+Steps to solve:

 1- Create a VPC

 2- Create 2 Public subnet( we need atleast 2 AZs for ELB) and 1 private subnet------ Public1 and private subnet should be in same AZs